Skip to main content

 Order Detail Safe Changes

 Order edits are safest before confirmation, payment, invoice posting, packing, shipping, or return activity.
-After work begins, Arcus limits edits based on what the order already touched.
+Once work has begun, Arcus opens a clear “unpack” path for the pre-shipment window and switches to returns or corrections after the package leaves the warehouse.
 Use these rules:

 • Draft orders: most fields and line items can still change.